Vorxil/MarketStake/README.md

 Requires the caller to be the provider and for the market to exist.

+Requires the new provider to have enough "free space" to store all the locked stakes and reserved fees.

 _market\_id_ is the market ID.

 _newProvider_ is the new provider, to which the old provider wants to transfer the market.